georchestra/sample-docker-composition/gateway/oidc/README.md

 Please ask the PSC if you need a test account on the georchestra OIDC provider.

+# Env file

+1. Copy the `.oidc-env.sample` to `.oidc-env`
+2. Change the necessary variables

 # Step to reproduce

 1. Launch the docker composition and go to http://localhost:8080